MGMCN/MGMCN/README.md

   <summary>🔨 &nbsp;Programming languages used</summary>
   <br>

+Most of the programming languages were learned when I was an undergraduate.
+Some of these programming languages I use regularly and some I rarely use anymore.

 | Level | Languages |
 | ------- | ------- |
 | Frequently used | ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![Go](https://img.shields.io/badge/go-%2300ADD8.svg?style=for-the-badge&logo=go&logoColor=white) |